Teaching for mastery at secondary: is it compatible with putting students in sets?

 In Teresa’s school, after a year of learning about the principles of teaching for mastery, they settled on two main changes:

-- The new scheme of work is linear rather than spiral, so a topic is studied for a substantial period of time (5-6 weeks) rather than disparate weeks scattered over the year.
+- The new scheme of work is linear rather than spiral, so a topic is studied for a substantial period of time (five or six weeks) rather than disparate weeks scattered over the year.
 This allows a steady pace so that teachers can introduce topics in small steps and all can keep up.
 Differentiation is achieved through depth rather than by speed or topic.

 - All sets study the same material.
 The department is resourcing the scheme of work with a selection of problems, exercises, visual representations etc. in the form of PowerPoint slides, for each topic.
 Teachers then pick the ones most suitable for their class.